ipfs/ipfs-docs/docs/install/command-line.md

 ## Official distributions

-The IPFS team manages the [dist.ipfs.io website](https://dist.ipfs.io/) to help users quickly find the latest version of every IPFS package.
-As soon as a new release of an IPFS package comes out, it is automatically shown on `dist.ipfs.io`, so you can be sure you're getting the latest software.
-These steps detail how to download and install Go-IPFS 0.9.0 from `dist.ipfs.io` using the command-line.
+The IPFS team manages the [dist.ipfs.eth.link website](https://dist.ipfs.eth.link/) to help users quickly find the latest version of every IPFS package.
+As soon as a new release of an IPFS package comes out, it is automatically shown on `dist.ipfs.eth.link`, so you can be sure you're getting the latest software.
+These steps detail how to download and install Go-IPFS 0.9.0 from `dist.ipfs.eth.link` using the command-line.

 | [Windows](#windows)                                                          | [macOS](#macos)                                                        | [Linux](#linux)                                                        |
 | ---------------------------------------------------------------------------- | ---------------------------------------------------------------------- | ---------------------------------------------------------------------- |